mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 Changes you may want to perform may be more fundamental than those described here.
 For example, previously you may have to use a workaround because `Text.Parsec.Token` was not sufficiently flexible.
-Now you can replace it with proper solution.
-If you want to use full potential of Megaparsec, take time to read about its features, they can help you improve your code.
+Now you can replace it with a proper solution.
+If you want to use the full potential of Megaparsec, take time to read about its features, they can help you improve your parsers.